influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/administration/cluster-commands.md

 ##### [ `-force` ]

-Forces the removal of the meta node.
+Flag to force the removal of the meta node.
 Use `-force` if the meta node process if not running, and the node is not reachable and unrecoverable.
 If a meta node restarts after being `-force` removed, it may interfere with the cluster.
 This argument requires the `-tcpAddr` argument.